 All divisions, schools, offices, and programs across IUPUI are invited to participate in the celebration in whatever way they can.
 You might hold an event, send a special note to your first-generation students, or highlight a student or two on social media.
 You can even share your own story of being a first-generation student!

 Join the community of faculty and staff supporting first-generation success

-The First-Generation Committee is always looking for volunteers to help with day of programming.
-If you are interested in helping, use the following form to sign up.
+The First-Generation Committee is always looking for volunteers to help with the day of programming.
+If you are interested in helping, use the form below to sign up.

-As you gear up for First-Generation Celebration and your unit’s events, check out the 2020 First-Generation Week toolkit.
-The toolkit has assets you may find useful for celebrating.
-The 2020 toolkit will be available here soon!
+As you gear up for the First-Generation Celebration and your unit’s events, check out the First-Generation Week tool kit.
+The tool kit has assets you may find useful for celebrating.

 Register your event

-Do you have an event you would like to host during First-Generation Celebration?
-Use the following form to reach out to the committee and get your event added to the schedule.
+Do you have an event you would like to host during the First-Generation Celebration?
+Use the form below to ask the committee to add your event to the schedule.

-Looking to host and event or participate in the celebration?
+Looking to host an event or participate in the celebration?
 Check out these ideas!

 - Host panel discussions or forums featuring first-generation members of your school to discuss their college experiences.

 - Incorporate first-generation faculty experiences into classroom discussions.